 - 1. Select "Import" -> "LIDAR LAS File..." from the "File" menu. - 2.
 Specify the files to be imported by clicking on the "Add Files..." button. - 3.
-Select "Extract DEM" if a DEM is required. - 4.
+Specify the desired resolution.
+Press the "Optimal" to compute the resolution of the LIDAR LAS files automatically. - 4.
+Select "Extract DEM" if a DEM is required. - 5.
 Select "Extract Image" if a reference ortho is required.
-Specify the folder and the name of the resulting ortho. - 5.
-Click on the "Process" button. - 6.
+Specify the folder and the name of the resulting ortho. - 6.
+Click on the "Process" button. - 7.
 Save the generated DEM by selecting "Save DEM As..." using the contextual button in the project tree.